stackpress/lib/docs/Structures.md

 An iterator of values.

-#### Using forEach
+### 3.10.
+Using forEach

-The following example shows how to execute a function for each value.
+The following example shows how to execute a function for each value in the set.

 ```typescript
 mySet.forEach((value1, value2, set) => {